UsagiB4/LFI-suite-issue-solver/README.md

 ## Acknowledgments

-  - Hat tip to anyone whose code is used :cowboy_hat_face:
+  - Hat tip to anyone who has used this code :cowboy_hat_face:
   - If it helps you out, leave a start. :star:
   - That inspires me a Lot.